paulwong16/paulwong16.github.io/_pages/about.md

 # Recent News #

+* August 3rd, 2020.
+I was admitted to University of Alberta as a Ph.D. student starting from Jan 2021!
+Can't wait for new journey and research life!

 * February 21st, 2020.
 Our CN Patent "Motion Estimation Methods, Devices, Computer Equipment and Storage Medium" was published.
 (CN110824496A)

 * September 2nd, 2019.
 I started my Master study in University of Waterloo.